mark-afortadera/configure-ad/README.md

 ![Screenshot 2025-02-19 165202](https://github.com/user-attachments/assets/2e169116-ce99-45dc-9793-942abe04b587)

-<p>- Right-click on the user account in ADUC and select Disable the same account in Active Directory</p>
+<p>- Right-click on the "user account" in ADUC and select Disable the same account in Active Directory</p>
 <br />

 <h3>2.
 Attempt to Log in with the Disabled Account:</h3>